BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/salmonellapipeline/documentation_salmonella.md

 | VFDB core | Databases from the VirulenceFactor Core database |

-## 10. Plasmid characterization
+## 12. Plasmid characterization

 ### MOB-suite & genomic context

-The `MOB-recon` function of `MOB-suite 3.1.4` is used to reconstruct putative plasmids.
+The `MOB-recon` function of `MOB-suite 3.1.8` is used to reconstruct putative plasmids.
 The contigs assigned to putative plasmids are cross-checked against the gene detection results for the virulence genes and AMR genes.

-## 11. Sequence typing
+## 13. Sequence typing

 Sequence typing is performed as described in [Bogaerts *et al.*](https://pubmed.ncbi.nlm.nih.gov/30894839/) with an updated version of blast (`blast 2.14.0`).
 Alternative detection using `kma 1.4.12a` or `srst2 0.2.0` is available by changing the `--detection-method` parameter.

+**Note:** srst2 is not available for ONT data input

 The following typing schemes are available: